-The first female travelers staying here left great feedback on how to make the female-only dorms even better.
-Now you can find high-quality mirror, lots of hooks, hairdryers, and all the things you want as a female traveler!
+Many hostels improve their female dorms over time.
+The first female travelers staying usually leave great feedback on how to make the female-only dorms even better.

 Advantages of Female Dorm

 1. The dorm rooms for female travelers only can be smaller, e.g. you could find yourself in a 6 bed dorm instead of a 12 bed one.

-2. You sometimes get fluffy towels and long mirrors so you can finally check what your outfit looks like after months of wearing it.
-If you’re really lucky, you’ll find mini toiletries too (A Hostel in Berlin had mini shampoos to use, and so does Palmers Lodge Swiss Cottage, one of the best hostels in London, UK).
+2. You sometimes get fluffy towels and long mirrors, so you can finally check what your outfit looks like after months of wearing it.
+If you’re really lucky, you’ll find mini toiletries too (A Hostel in Berlin had mini shampoos to use)

-3. But the best thing has got to be a hairdryer – a luxury that isn’t usually on our travel packing list.
+3. But the best thing has got to be a hairdryer – a luxury that isn’t typically on our travel packing list.

-4. With just girls in the room, it’s easier to get changed in the dorm with no guys looking, and you don’t have to feel self-conscious wearing something skintight to bed or sleeping in just your underwear if it gets too hot.
+4. With just girls in the room, it’s easier to get changed in the dorm with no guys looking.
+You don’t have to feel self-conscious wearing something skintight to bed or sleeping in just your underwear if it gets too hot.